 * For certain toxicities such as laboratory assessments without a clear clinical correlate, a discussion between the investigator, Medical Monitor, and the Sponsor may take place to determine if this adverse event (ae) should be assessed as a DLT necessitating dose reduction.

-after determination of MTD, Part B will commence - dose expansion phase. after all subjects in the dose escalation portion of part a have completed the 28-day DLT period, approximately 50 subjects with advance pancreatic adenocarcionma, lung adenocarcinoma, lung sqamous cell carcinoma or esophagogastric adenocarcinoma will be recruited and enrolled to receive GS-5745 intravenously every 2-3 weeks in combination with chemotherapy.
+after determination of MTD, Part B will commence - dose expansion phase. after all subjects in the dose escalation portion of part a have completed the 28-day DLT period, approximately 70 to 145 subjects with advance pancreatic adenocarcionma, lung adenocarcinoma, lung squamous cell carcinoma or esophagogastric adenocarcinoma will be recruited and enrolled to receive GS-5745 intravenously every 2-3 weeks in combination with chemotherapy.
 The subjects that particpated in Part a will not participate in Part B.

 Subjects must meet all of the following inclusion criteria to be eligible for participation in this study.

 1. Male or female >= 18 years of age

 2. Part A: histologically or cytologically confirmed advanced malignant solid tumor that is refractory to or intolerant of standard therapy or for which no standard therapy is available